CodeWithRibo/LinuxProject-STI-College-Caloocan/README.md

 ## 📘 About

 **GMP Linux File Explore** is a Linux-based file management tool developed as a school project at **STI College Caloocan**.
 This tool helps users manage files and folders efficiently through the command line.
-It supports essential file operations such as creating, viewing, and deleting files or directories.
-It also offers useful enhancements like note-taking and secure file encryption with password protection.
+It supports essential file operations such as creating, viewing, renaming, moving, and deleting files or directories.
+It also offers useful enhancements like note-taking, permission setting, and secure file encryption with password protection.
 The project demonstrates practical applications of Linux scripting and system utilities for real-world file management.

 ![image](https://github.com/user-attachments/assets/41d1e338-7803-4099-80c5-db6b7f902d9f)

 ## 🚀 Features